Summer Global Fixed Interest

 What happened in the markets you invest in?

-Global fixed interest markets generally delivered small losses in December, with the fund’s benchmark, the Bloomberg Global Aggregate Total Return Index (NZD hedged), delivering a loss of 0.36%.
+Global fixed interest markets generally suffered losses in March, with the fund’s benchmark, the Bloomberg Global Aggregate Total Return Index (NZD hedged), falling -1.67%.

 What are we thinking about the future?

-The Hunter fund’s gross yield to maturity is around 4.5% and the weighted-average portfolio credit quality at AA-.
-PIMCO are largely indifferent on portfolio duration (interest rate sensitivity) positioning within a tight range around the benchmark’s current duration of 6.3-years.
+The Hunter fund’s gross yield to maturity is around ~4.8% and the weighted-average portfolio credit quality at AA-.